830-834 E. Landis Avenue,

 In 1987, the Landis Theatre closed and was sold to Security Savings and Loan.
 With the collapse of the savings and loan, in the early-1990’s, a federal agency tookover ownership of the theatre building.
 In 1993, local citizens formed the Landis Theatre Revitalization Organization.
 The City of Vineland expressed eagerness for the theatre to be restored, but then sought to buy it so it could be demolished and replaced with a Rite-Aid pharmacy.
 Citizens protested, and in 1996, for a dollar, the nonprofit organization acquired the theatre from the federal agency.
 Volunteers moved debris from the interior, cleared clogged roof drains and patched roof holes.
 Fundraising was difficult, so eventually the city stepped in with a redevelopment plan for the entire area.

 In October 2007, the redevelopment plan included reopening the Landis Theatre for performing arts, with the original auditorium having 650 seats and expanded stage facilities.
 Also planned was a banquet and black box theatre with 100 seats.
-On April 2, 2008, groundbreaking took place for the $6.5 million renovation.
+On April 2, 2008, ground-breaking took place for the $6.5 million renovation.
 On October 22, 2009, a replica of the theatre’s original sign was installed above the marquee.
 The theatre reopened May 22, 2010 with a concert by Bernadette Peters.
 In March 2012, it was reported that after suffering financial losses, the Landis Theatre is to be taken over by Appel Farm, the Salem County arts education and entertainment complex that has operated a 200 seat theatre in Elmer for 50 years.
+It was closed in 2014, but reopened in December 2014 with a concert and is available for rentals.

 In 2000, the Landis Theatre was added to the National Register of Historic Places.